 What’s an activity that can help women stay strong, burn calories, and build healthy bones?
 Strength training.
-Before you say "No, thanks," to weights, take some time to debunk the myths and learn the importance of strengthbtraining for women.
+Before you say “no thanks” to weights, take some time to challenge your preconceptions and learn about the importance of strength training for women.

 Many women miss out on the benefits of strength training out of fear of developing bulging muscles.
-This is a misperception.
+This is a misconception.
 According to the Women’s Heart Foundation, high levels of estrogen make it very difficult for women to become overly muscular.
 When women lift weights, the changes to their muscles are generally related to tone, strength, and endurance rather than size.
-The resulting look is firm, feminine toning--not bulky masculine muscles.
+The resulting look is firm, feminine toning, not bulky masculine muscles.

 Strength training is a key component of overall health and fitness, and it provides an important balance to aerobic workouts.
-The Mayo Clinic notes the following among the many benefits of strength training.
+The Mayo Clinic counts the following among the many benefits of strength training.

-While muscle mass diminishes with age, you can counteract this effect through strength training.
+Muscle mass diminishes with age.
+You can counteract this loss through strength training.
 The percentage of fat on your body increases as you get older if you don’t do anything to replace the lean muscle you lose.
 Strength training helps preserve and enhance your muscle mass, regardless of your age.

-A regular strength training program helps you reduce body fat and burn calories more efficiently, which can result in healthy weight loss.
+A regular strength training program helps you increase lean body mass and burn calories more efficiently, which can result in healthy weight loss.

 Because of hormonal changes that women experience as they get older, they naturally lose bone density, putting them at increased risk for developing osteoporosis.
-Routinely lifting weights slows bone deterioration and can help your bones grow stronger, maintain strength, and reduce your chance of developing osteoporosis or slow down its effects.
+Routinely lifting weights slows bone deterioration and can help your bones grow stronger, help you maintain strength, and reduce your chance of developing — or slow the effects of — osteoporosis.

-When you build muscle, you help protect your joints from injury and increase your balance and coordination, which become increasingly important to help maintain your independence as you age.
+When you build muscle, you help protect your joints from injury and increase your balance and coordination.
+This becomes increasingly important to help you maintain your independence as you age.

 It’s easy to begin a strength training program at home or in the gym.
 The following options will help you build lean muscle.

-- Body weight: Using your own body weight for resistance is an excellent way to increase muscular strength.
-Push-ups, pull-ups, and abdominal crunches are among the simplest exercises that use body weight.
+Using your own body weight for resistance is an excellent way to increase muscular strength.
+Pushups, pullups, and abdominal crunches are among the simplest exercises that use body weight.

-- Free weights: Dumbbells, weight bars, and barbells are standard types of free weights.
-You can purchase these inexpensively at sporting goods stores, and find them at most gyms.
+You can purchase these inexpensively at sporting goods stores, or find them at most gyms.

-- Weight machines: Many fitness centers offer circuit-style weight machines to different muscle areas of the body.
+Many fitness centers offer circuit-style weight machines targeting different muscle areas of the body.
 Ask for assistance in using the machines for the first time or follow the diagrams on the equipment.
 Weight machines are also available for purchase for home gyms.

-- Rubber tubing: Resistance tubing provides an inexpensive way for home strength training.
-Some doctors’ offices or sports medicine clinics provide tubing to patients free of charge, or you can select from a range of options at sporting goods stores.
-If you’re unfamiliar with rubber tubing, it resembles large colorful rubber-bands.
+Resistance tubing provides an inexpensive way for home strength training.
+Some doctors’ offices or sports medicine clinics provide tubing to patients free of charge.
+Alternately, you can select from a range of options at sporting goods stores.
+If you’re unfamiliar with rubber tubing, it resembles large, colorful rubber bands.

-For an effective workout, select a weight or resistance level that fatigues your muscles after eight to 12 repetitions.
-You can begin with a single set and work up to two or three sets of repetitions as you become stronger.
-For instruction with specific types of weights and lifts, seek assistance from a trained instructor at a gym, health center or local community center.
+For an effective workout, select a weight or resistance level that fatigues your muscles after 8 to 12 repetitions.
+You can begin with a single set and work up to two or three sets as you become stronger.
+For instruction with specific types of weights and lifts, seek assistance from a trained instructor at a gym, health center, or local community center.